 5. Romanian isn’t a difficult language

-It will be much easier as all of them evolved from the same Vulgar Latin root and still share many characteristics like grammar, syntax, and vocabulary.
+It will be much easier as they all evolved from the same Vulgar Latin root and still share many characteristics, such as grammar, syntax, and vocabulary.

-There are fewer pronunciation rules than some other European languages, such as German and French.
+There are fewer pronunciation rules than in other European languages, such as German and French.

 Romanian, being a phonetic language, is easy to read or speak.